Stepping a heavy mast on a sail boat can be an awkward job.

 antenna while you can still reach the masthead from the cockpit.

-Do a double take on both to ensure they are snug.
+Do a double take on both to ensure they are aligned and tight.
 Its a real

-pain to have to lower the stick just to tighten a set screw.
+pain to lower the stick again just to tighten a set screw.

-In practice the deck pads on my A-frame stay wedged against the stanchion
+HINT - In practice the deck pads on Panache's A-frame stay wedged against the stanchions

-since the previous take down and the shrouds are still attached to their respective mast tangs, spreaders and chain plates; the backstay is still attached to the mast head and chain plate; the forestay is attached to the mast head with the turnbuckle ready to connect to the stem.
+since the previous take down with the shrouds attached to their respective mast tangs, spreaders and chain plates; the backstay is attached to the mast head and chain plate; the forestay is attached to the mast head with the turnbuckle ready to connect to the stem.

 HINT - If this is your first time